sharriet/continuous-learning-toolkit/data/definitions.md

 # PAIRING
 Pairing essentially involves working in partnership with someone, in real-time, towards the same goal.
 It is typically practiced by developers when writing code, but you can pair on non-coding activities too.

 Pairing offers many benefits, not least in supporting person-to-person knowledge transfer and diversity of thinking.
-For a more complete description of paired programming and its benefits, refer to RESOURCE.
-It may also be advisable to consider challenges associated with pairing and to be mindful about when it is applied (RESOURCE).
+For a more complete description of paired programming and its benefits, \(https://martinfowler.com/articles/on-pair-programming.html)[On Pair Programming] is a great place to start.
+It may also be advisable to consider the \(https://sorrelharriet.medium.com/supporting-neurodiversity-in-paired-programming-8b250d2b5cab)[challenges associated with pairing] and to be mindful about when and how it is applied.

 # MOBBING